kyamagu/mexopencv/README.markdown

 -----------

 You can create a Matlab help documentation for mex function by having the same file with '.m' extension.
-For example, on linux 64-bit architecture, the help file for filter2D.mexa64 would be filter2D.m.
+For example, a help file for `filter2D.mex*` would be `filter2D.m`.
 Inside the help file should be only matlab comments.
 An example is shown below:

     %MYFUNC  brief description about myfunc
     %